 \section{Summary}

-In summary, we have considered the QSH regime in a finite-size HgTe/CdTe QWR.
-By calculation of localized spin current along the width of ribbons and observation of the helical spin current for energy bands in the transport approach, we have seen the QSH regime could exist even for narrower QWRs with a considerable band gap.
-By attachment two leads to the QWR and calculation of the localized spin current and QSH conductance using Landauer-Büttiker formalism, we have observed a topological transition occurred by adjustment of the bias voltage.
-It seems this transition takes place in a critical current, similar to the superconductors.
-By affecting a transverse electric field, we have realized that the spin-up and spin-down bands separate from each other, the band gap decreases and the helical edge current becomes robust in front of applied bias voltage.
-Consequently, it seems the transverse electric field supports the QSH regime.
-These features may pave a direct way for electric control of the edge state transport property.
+In summary, we studied the QSH regime in a finite-size quantum well of HgTe/CdTe.
+By calculation of localized spin current along the width of ribbons, and observation of the helical spin current for energy bands in the transport approach, we saw the QSH regime could exist even for narrower QWRs with a considerable band gap.
+By attaching two leads to the QWR, and calculating the localized spin current and QSH conductance using Landauer-Büttiker formalism, we observed a topological phase transition had occurred by adjustment of the bias voltage.
+It seemed this transition had takes placed in a critical current, similar to the superconductors.
+By affecting a transverse electric field, we realized that the spin-up and spin-down bands separated from each other, the band gap decreased and the helical edge current became robust in front of applied bias voltage.
+Consequently, it seemed the transverse electric field had supported the QSH regime.
+Although this experiment has not yet performed, it seems these features may pave a direct way for electric control of the edge state transport property.